busser/naturalchimie/docs/01-gameplay-rules.md

 ## Controls

+The game accepts keyboard and touch input simultaneously; either works on any device that offers it.
+This file describes the keyboard mapping.
+Touch gestures and the rule for when each input mode is shown to the user are described in `09-responsive-layout.md`.

-The game is keyboard-only.
-Four keys:
+The keyboard mapping is four keys:

 | Key | Action |
 |---|---|